 thy courts above

 What does it look like, practically, to love God more than the day before?
 Is it even quantifiable?
 Perhaps, it means praying 17 minutes one day instead of the 14 minutes the day before?
 Is that a 'good' or 'right' indication of my heart's utmost desires?
-By that logic I must accumulate more and more time each day until I sleep and rest retire to find myself in contstant dialogue with the King of Kings; which, we are called to as believers.
+By that logic, I must accumulate more and more time each day until I find myself in constant dialogue with the King of Kings from when I rise till I retire — which is our calling as believers.
 Or, does it mean journaling more pages than the day before and copying down Bible verses?
-For all one knows, maybe it means more repentance and and partaking of communion at each small church along the path?
+For all one knows, it means more repentance and partaking of communion at each small church along the path?
 Is it all of that?
 Or, maybe it's none of it?
 Quite possibly it's a mixture of those things to the point where they become the tools which carve away the parts of my life that don't reflect Christ's likeness.
 Equally, how is it possible to be the best husband I can be?
-What if I am incapable of being the man I've told myself and have believed I've been created to be?
+What if I am incapable of being the man I've told myself and have believed I'm created to be?
 What if my best isn't good enough?
 What if I'm not good enough?
-My parents are divorced.
-Most of my friend's parents are divorced.
-Will spending 40 consecutive days walking together, struggling and thriving together, break us or bind us, making me into the man I've always desired to be?
+My parents divorced.
+Most of my friend's parents divorced.
+Would spending 40 consecutive days walking together, struggling and thriving together, break us or bind us, making me into the man I've always desired to be?
 Who am I really?
 These two statements spawn a myriad of questions that force me to confront who I really am: past, present, and future.

-Prone to Wander is ultimately about self-reflection and re-commitment: acknowleding that yes, I wander, make mistakes, and am more guided by sin than I prefer to be, but by actively choosing to continually realign my focus on Jesus Christ I signify that I am His and He is mine.
+Prone to Wander is ultimately about self-reflection and re-commitment: acknowledging that yes, I wander, make mistakes, and am more guided by sin than I prefer to be, but by actively choosing to continually realign my focus on Jesus Christ, I signify that I am His and He is mine.